abulka/pynsource/trunk/Readme.txt

-Whilst it currently uses the older python parser, it does have the feature (which my current ast based one used in pyNsourceGui.py doesn't) of optionally treat modules as classes, creating a "pseudo class" for each module/file.
+Whilst it currently uses the older python parser, it does have the feature (which my current ast based one used in pyNsourceGui.py doesn't) of optionally treating modules as classes, creating a "pseudo class" for each module/file.
 In such a case, module variables and functions are treated as attributes and methods of a 'class'.
 I hope to add the "treat modules as 'classes'" feature to the new ast based parser as used by pyNsourceGui.py in the future, as I think it